cobaltt7/strife.js/README.md

 );
 ```

-The root command description and subgroup descriptions are not displayed anywhere in Discord clients, but they are still
-required by the Discord API.
 Subcommands support options in the same way as regular commands.

 When using subcommands, the second argument to the handler is an object with the properties `subcommand` (`string`),
 `subGroup` (`string`), and `options` (key-value pair as in `defineChatCommand()`).
 In order for this parameter to be